Steps for a successful Proxmox VE 9 upgrade

 • tar czf /root/pve-firewall-YYYYMMDD.tgz /etc/pve/firewall

-In the GUI, Datacenter → Firewall → Options to check status.
-Node-level: select node → Firewall → Options.
+In the GUI, Datacenter → Firewall → Options shows status.
+Node-level: select the node → Firewall → Options.
 Note which IPs and ports are open.
-If the upgrade replaces pveproxy or network stack, firewall rules may reapply differently.
+If the upgrade replaces pveproxy or changes the network stack, firewall rules may come back differently.
 Keep console access or IPMI ready.

 Step-by-step upgrade process